Instance templates and setup actions

 • Cloud credentials for the managed DSS

-• Installation of additional dependencies and ressources
+• Installation of additional dependencies and resources

 • Pre-baked and custom configurations for DSS